pivotal/docs-tap/fluxcd-source-controller/install.hbs.md

 ## <a id="Configuration"></a> Configuration

-The FluxCD Source controller package has no configuration values.
+The FluxCD Source Controller package has no configuration values.

 ##  <a id="installation"></a> Installation